-During the period, the Bank's total loans and advances increased by 14.88%.
+Gross Less: During the year, the Bank's total loans and advances increased by 16.70%.

 In order to minimize the propable exposure to credit risk, the Bank focuses more on the business with large enterprises, banks or retail customers with good credit rating or sufficient collateral.